 Written by David Matthews

-- James Brown would also utilize local musicians Les Asch (tenor sax) and Eddie Setser (guitar) of The Dapps on a number of tracks, including “I’m Shook“; “Sometime“; “Shades of Brown“; “Then You Can Tell Me Goodbye“; “Let Them Talk“; “I’ll Lose My Mind“; “Here I Go“; “Just Plain Funk“; “Funky Soul #1” & “The Soul of JB” — also supporting Beau Dollar on “Who Knows.” and Bobby Byrd on “Funky Soul (Pt.
-1 & 2).”
-Asch would also play tenor sax on Lyn Collins‘s “Just Won’t Do Right.”
+- James Brown would also utilize local musicians Les Asch (tenor sax) and Eddie Setser (guitar) of The Dapps on a number of tracks, including “I’m Shook“; “Sometime“; “Shades of Brown“; “Then You Can Tell Me Goodbye“; “Let Them Talk“; “I’ll Lose My Mind“; “Here I Go“; “Just Plain Funk“; “Funky Soul #1“; and “The Soul of JB” — Asch would also play tenor sax on Lyn Collins‘ “Just Won’t Do Right.”

 Tribute to Bethlehem Records

-- Vibraphonist Teddy Charles‘ 1959 LP Salute to Hamp, an album that features Zoot Sims (tenor sax), Art Farmer (trumpet), and Hank Jones (piano).
-Audio links to “Air Mail Special“; “Blue Hamp“; “Moon Glow” & “Flying Home.”
+- Vibraphonist Teddy Charles‘ 1959 album, Salute to Hamp, is a salute to Lionel Hampton that features Zoot Sims (tenor sax), Art Farmer (trumpet), Hank Jones (piano), and Ed Thigpen (drums).
+Audio links to “Air Mail Special“; “Blue Hamp“; “Moonglow“; and “Flying Home.”

-Bethlehem would also release On Campus — Ivy League Jazz Concert, recorded live at Yale University in 1960, with Zoot Sims (tenor sax), Sam Most (flute), Dave McKenna (piano), Jimmy Raney (guitar), Bill Crow (double bass) & Ed Shaughnessy (drums).
-Audio links to “Whippenpoof Song“; “Yale Bird“; “Rifftide” & “Nigerian Walk.”
+- Bethlehem also released On Campus — Ivy League Jazz Concert, recorded live at Yale University in 1960, with Zoot Sims (tenor sax), Sam Most (flute), Dave McKenna (piano), Jimmy Raney (guitar), Bill Crow (double bass), and Ed Shaughnessy (drums).
+Audio links to “Whippenpoof Song“; “Yale Bird“; “Rifftide“; and “Nigerian Walk.”

-- Tony Ortega‘s album (with the unforgettable cover), Jazz for Young Moderns, featuring Art Farmer (trumpet, 6-10); Ray Starling (trumpet & mellophone 1-5); Jimmy Cleveland (trombone); Jim Buffington (French horn); Ray Tricarico (bassoon); Ortega (alto & tenor sax, clarinet & flute); John Hafer (tenor sax & bass clarinet); Jay Cameron (baritone sax); Dick Wetmore (violin); Bobby Timmons (piano); Ahmed Abdul-Malik, bass) & Ed Thigpen (drums) — recorded in late 1958/early 1959.
-Audio links to “Bat Man Blues“; “Cinderella’s Curfew“; “Four to Four” & “No Fi.”
+- Tony Ortega recorded 1959’s Jazz for Young Moderns album (with the memorable cover) accompanied by Art Farmer (trumpet, 6-10); Ray Starling (trumpet & mellophone 1-5); Jimmy Cleveland (trombone); Jim Buffington (French horn); Ray Tricarico (bassoon); Ortega (alto & tenor sax, clarinet & flute); John Hafer (tenor sax & bass clarinet); Jay Cameron (baritone sax); Dick Wetmore (violin); Bobby Timmons (piano); Ahmed Abdul-Malik, bass); and Ed Thigpen (drums).
+Audio links to “Bat Man Blues“; “Cinderella’s Curfew“; “Four to Four“; and “No Fi.”

-- Frank Minion‘s (Teddy Charles-produced) LP, The Soft Land of Make Believe, recorded in 1959, with backing from Bill Evans, Jimmy Jones & Tommy Flanagan (piano).
+- Frank Minion recorded his (Teddy Charles-produced) The Soft Land of Make Believe album in 1959, with backing from Bill Evans, Jimmy Jones & Tommy Flanagan (piano).
 Roland Alexander (tenor sax), Kenny Burrell (guitar), George Tucker, Joe Benjamin & Paul Chambers (bass) & Dannie Richmond, Ed Thigpen & Jimmy Cobb (drums).
-Audio links to “Introduction to Black Opium Street” & (vocal version of) “So What.”
+Audio links to “Introduction to Black Opium Street” and (vocal version of) “So What” plus “You I Love” and “Watermelon” (both co-written by Frank Minion and Henry Glover).

-- Mal Waldron Trio‘s 1960 Left Alone album dedicated to Billie Holiday, with Julian Euell (bass), and Al Dreares (drums), features Jackie McLean (alto sax) — produced by Teddy Charles.
-Audio links to “Left Alone“; “Catwalk” & “Minor Pulsation.”
+- Mal Waldron Trio‘s 1960 (Teddy Charles-produced) album Left Alone, dedicated to Billie Holiday, features Julian Euell (bass), and Al Dreares (drums), and Jackie McLean (alto sax).
+Audio links to “Left Alone“; “Cat Walk“; and “Minor Pulsation.”

-- Charles Persip & the Jazz Statesmen‘s self-titled (Teddy Charles-produced) LP recorded on April 2, 1960, with Freddie Hubbard & Marcus Belgrave (trumpet), Roland Alexander (tenor sax), Ronald Matthews (piano), Ron Carter (bass) & Persip (drums).
-Audio links to “Sevens“; “Soul March“; “The Song Is You” & “Right Down Front.”
+- Charles Persip and the Jazz Statesmen‘s self-titled (Teddy Charles-produced) LP, Charles Persip and the Jazz Statesmen, was recorded on April 2, 1960, with Freddie Hubbard & Marcus Belgrave (trumpet), Roland Alexander (tenor sax), Ronald Matthews (piano), Ron Carter (bass), and Persip (drums).
+Audio links to “Sevens“; “Soul March“; “The Song Is You“; and “Right Down Front.”

-- George Wein and the Storyville Sextet‘s Metronome Presents Jazz at the Modern LP recorded at NYC’s Museum of Modern Art on June 16, 1960.
-Audio links to “Rosetta“; “Undecided“; “Ain’t Got Nobody” & “That’s a Plenty“
+- George Wein and the Storyville Sextet — Shorty Baker (trumpet); Tyree Glenn (trombone), Pee Wee Russell (clarinet), Bill Crow (bass), Mickey Sheen (drums), and Wein (piano) — recorded their Metronome Presents Jazz at the Modern album June 16, 1960 at New York’s Museum of Modern Art.
+Audio links to “Rosetta“; “Undecided“; “Ain’t Got Nobody” and “That’s a Plenty“

-- Dave McKenna & Hal Overton‘s 1960 LP, Dual Pianos, with backing from Earl May (bass) & Jerry Segal (drums).
-Audio links to “Keepin’ Out of Mischief“; “Monk’s Blues” & “Ruby, My Baby.”
+- Dave McKenna and Hal Overton enjoyed backing from Earl May (bass) and Jerry Segal (drums) on their 1960 LP, Dual Pianos.
+Audio links to “Keepin’ Out of Mischief“; “Monk’s Blues“; and “Ruby, My Baby.”

-- Howard McGhee‘s LP, Dusty Blue (released 1960 in the UK, 1961 in the US), featuring Bennie Green (trombone), Roland Alexander (tenor sax & flute), Pepper Adams (baritone sax), Tommy Flanagan (piano), Ron Carter (bass) & Walter Bolden (drums).
-Audio links to “Dusty Blue“; “Sleep Talk“; “Cottage for Sale” & “I Concentrate on You.”
+- Howard McGhee‘s 1961 LP, Dusty Blue features Bennie Green (trombone), Roland Alexander (tenor sax & flute), Pepper Adams (baritone sax), Tommy Flanagan (piano), Ron Carter (bass); Walter Bolden (drums); and McGhee (trumpet).
+Audio links to “Dusty Blue“; “Sleep Talk“; “Cottage for Sale“; and “I Concentrate on You.”

-- Donald Byrd and Pepper Adams‘ 1961 LP, Motor City Scene, featuring Tommy Flanagan (piano), Kenny Burrell (guitar), Paul Chambers (bass), and “Hey” Lewis (drums).
-Audio links to “Stardust“; “Philson” & “Trio.”
+- Donald Byrd (trumpet) and Pepper Adams (baritone sax) enjoyed backing from Tommy Flanagan (piano), Kenny Burrell (guitar), Paul Chambers (bass), and “Hey” Lewis (drums) on their 1961 LP, Motor City Scene.
+Audio links to “Stardust“; “Philson“; “Trio“; “Libeccio“; and “Bitty Ditty“

-- Booker Little‘s 1961 (Teddy Charles-produced) LP, Booker Little and Friend, with musical support from George Coleman (tenor sax), Julian Priester (trombone), Don Freedman (piano), Reggie Workman (bass), and Pete La Roca (drums).
-Audio links to “Victory and Sorrow“; “Forward Flight“; “Looking Ahead” & “Booker’s Blues.”
+- Booker Little (trumpet) received musical support from George Coleman (tenor sax), Julian Priester (trombone), Don Freedman (piano), Reggie Workman (bass), and Pete La Roca (drums) on his (Teddy Charles-produced) album from 1961, Booker Little and Friend.
+Audio links to “Victory and Sorrow“; “Forward Flight“; “Looking Ahead“; and “Booker’s Blues.”

 - Azie Mortimer would record a string of singles for various labels, including Epic and RCA, in the run up to her debut album, Feeling of Jazz, on Bethlehem — recorded in 1969 but not released until 1971 (though reissued in 2014 in Japan).
 Mortimer would enjoy a backing band that included Jimmy Cleveland & Quentin Jackson (trombones), Jerome Richardson (tenor sax), Phil Woods (alto sax & clarinet), Les Spann (guitar), Milt Hinton (bass), Willie Rodriguez (percussion) & Charlie Persip (drums) among others, with Mercer Ellington as arranger and conductor.